DMartinez2560/dmartinez2560.github.io/index.md

     recognition algorithm used in Method 1.
 The simple metric can help us keep on track and measure the performance of the algorithm.

+### Metric Implementation
+1. **SegMyO mIoU:** To calculate mIoU for the SegMyO, we used the ground truth images of Cityscapes "instanceIDImages" which have the instances in a mask.
+The challenge is the difference in the label IDs because the SegMyO algorithm was using a COCO training and the instances were stitched sequentially.
+We converted both the ground truth and the mask we got from SegMyO into binary masks (instance is 1, background is 0).
+Once we got both the masks, we calculated the mIoU to evaluate the images.
+Table (SegMyO mIoU) shows the values.
+The average mIoU is around 0.713 which means that most of the instances are being identified and the mask generated is close the actual ground truth.
+2. **DeepLab mIoU:**  To calculate mIoU for the DeepLab, we used the ground truth panoptic images of Cityscapes which have the labelled mask.
+Having both the masks, we calculated the mIoU to evaluate the images.
+Table (DeepLabmIoU) shows the values.
+The average mIoU is around 0.79 which means that most of the instances are being identified and the mask generated is close the actual ground truth.

 ### Results

 Definitions of the metrics used to report results in tables and images include: